+NEVILLE HOWELL

-NEVILLE HOWELL General Manager Flight Operations and Chief Pilot
+General Manager, Flight Operations and Chief Pilot

-Neville has over 31 years of aviation experience and has been with the Company since its inception in August 2002.
+Neville has over 32 years of aviation experience and has been with the Company since its inception in August 2002.
 He has operated the Saab 340 as a First Officer and Captain for over 18 years for both Hazelton Airlines and Regional Express.
-Prior to his role as General Manager Flight Operations (GMFO) and Chief Pilot, Neville was Manager Training & Checking and Deputy Chief Pilot.
+Prior to his role as GM Flight Operations (GMFO) and Chief Pilot, Neville was Manager Training & Checking and Deputy Chief Pilot.
 He is an extensively qualified and experienced simulator and aircraft instructor and has held positions as both Training and Check Captain.
 Neville was the Chief Flying Instructor and Chief Pilot for the first integrated pilot training academy in Australia and has provided cadet pilot training for both domestic and international carriers.
 Neville is a qualified lecturer in a number of aviation subjects and has a Diploma of Aviation.
-He holds a number of CASA delegations and has done since 1984.
-As GMFO he is responsible for all facets of the Company's Flight Operations and all operational matters affecting the safety of Flight Operations.
+He holds a number of Civil Aviation Safety Authority (CASA) delegations and has done since 1984.
+As GMFO he is responsible for all facets of the Company's flight operations and all operational matters affecting the safety of flight operations.
 Neville is a member of the Rex Management Committee.

-PNG YEOW TAT Deputy General Manager, Engineering (from 1 March 2012)
+PNG YEOW TAT

+Deputy General Manager, Engineering

-Tat has been in Aviation Engineering for more than 30 years and has many years of experience in various senior management positions.
-He graduated with an Honours Degree in Electrical and Electronic Engineering from UK.
+Tat has been in aviation engineering for more than 30 years and has many years of experience in various senior management positions.
+He graduated with an Honours Degree in Electrical and Electronic Engineering from the UK.
 Tat joined Rex in mid 2007 as the Logistics Advisor and subsequently as the Engineering Advisor in the Chairman's Office.
-Tat is a member of the Rex Engineering Management Committee and a member of the Rex Management Committee.
+He is a member of the Rex Engineering Management Committee and a member of the Rex Management Committee.
+As Deputy GM Engineering, he became Part 145 Alternate Accountable Manager for both Rex and Air Link Approved Maintenance Organisations (AMOs) in June